Audiveris/audiveris/docs/main/limitations.md

 ---
+layout: default
+title: Limitations
+parent: Main Features
+nav_order: 8
 ---
 ## Limitations
+{: .no_toc }

 This section presents the known cases that current Audiveris does not handle properly.
 These are "known limitations", which should be addressed in future releases.

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 It is important that the end user be aware of these cases to avoid wasting time on them with the current release.
 Apart from these cases, you can fill a bug report or a request for enhancement on [https://github.com/Audiveris/audiveris/issues](https://github.com/Audiveris/audiveris/issues).

 We make a distinction between different kinds of OMR limitations: